maximilianrutz/H5Manipulator/README.md

 2. Click on "Download Zip"
 3. Unpack the zip file locally

+### Python
+If not installed already you can download the latest version here: https://www.python.org/downloads/

 ### Python dependencies
-Open a Powershell on Windows or a Terminal on Linux and type the following commands.
+Open a Powershell on Windows or a Shell on Linux and type the following commands.

 Install pipenv which will take care of installing all necessary python packages:
 ```sh